Severe Thunderstorm Warning issued for Richland, Vernon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Richland, Vernon by NWS

-Effective: 2021-08-11 15:06:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central and southwestern Wisconsin.
-For your protection move to an interior room on the lowest floor of a building.
-A Tornado Watch remains in effect until 800 PM CDT for central and southwestern Wisconsin.
-Target Area: Richland; Vernon The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Central Vernon County in southwestern Wisconsin Northwestern Richland County in southwestern Wisconsin * Until 400 PM CDT. * At 306 PM CDT, a severe thunderstorm was located over Viroqua, moving east at 35 mph.
+Effective: 2021-08-11 15:14:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Tornadoes can develop quickly from severe thunderstorms.
+Although a tornado is not immediately likely, if one is spotted act quickly and move to a place of safety inside a sturdy structure, such as a basement or small interior room.
+Target Area: Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM CDT FOR CENTRAL VERNON AND NORTHWESTERN RICHLAND COUNTIES At 313 PM CDT, a severe thunderstorm was located over Viroqua, moving east at 35 mph.
 HAZARD...Ping pong ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles. * This severe thunderstorm will be near Viroqua and Westby around 310 PM CDT.
-La Farge around 330 PM CDT.
+Expect damage to roofs, siding, windows, and vehicles.
+This severe storm will be near La Farge around 330 PM CDT.
 Hillsboro around 355 PM CDT.
-Other locations impacted by this severe thunderstorm include Bartons Corners, Esofea, Runge Hollow, County Roads B And Y, Liberty, Highway 80 And County C C and Woodstock.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0